What is Genomic DNA?

 • If you are using capped columns, try inverting the closed columns during the wash steps to remove any trace salts that may have splashed onto the cap.

 • Be sure to mind the tip of the column.
-Do not let it touch any of the binding buffers.
+Do not let it touch any of the binding or wash buffers.
 For those wanting to be especially cautious, we recommend using a new collection tube with each wash.

 • Do not let the elution buffer touch any part of the column except the matrix.
 If it does, you run the risk of picking up any trace amounts of salts that may not have washed off.

-The elution step is the one of the most critical in the entire workflow.
+The elution step is one of the most critical in the entire gDNA workflow.
 At this step, you will need to decide between yield or concentration.
 More DNA yield can be recovered with a larger elution volume.
 However, if you want a very concentrated sample, your overall DNA yield will be less.
 Keep this in mind before adding your elution buffer onto the column.

 Heating the elution buffer to 55°C can help to increase the elution efficiency.

-Secret tip – Reload the eluate back onto the column to get any leftover DNA that might be on the column.
+PRO TIP – Reload the eluate back onto the column to get any leftover DNA that might be on the column.
 Then incubate for 5 minutes and spin through for a second elution.
 This can increase the yield by up to 5% depending on the sample.

 Choosing the Best DNA Extraction Kits for the Job